mrmo7ox/42-local/README.md

 - **CSS**: Handles the primary design and layout.
 - **JavaScript**: Manages app logic and interactivity.
 - **HTML**: Provides the structure for the app.
+- **Tailwind CSS**: Quickly style your application with utility-first CSS.

 ## Costum Build 🔧
 1. Clone the repository: